slowframe/hilbert-wormhole/README.md

 # Hilbert Wormhole

 A generative SVG animation that descends perpetually through a tiled Hilbert curve.
-The tunnel has no floor.
+The viewer can customize the appearance of the wormhole.

 ---